Bloom-host/BloomDocs/docs/running_a_server/jars.md

 >
 > #### • [Purpur](https://purpur.pl3x.net/)
->"Purpur is a fork of Paper, Tuinity, and Airplane with the goal of providing new and interesting configuration options, which allow for creating a unique gameplay experience not seen anywhere else"
+>"Purpur is a drop-in replacement for Paper servers designed for configurability, new fun & exciting gameplay features, and high performance built on top of Tuinity"
-Purpurs goal is to bring more (off by default) configuration options to your server, it adds these on top of the paper, tuinity and airplane improvements.
+Purpurs goal is to bring more (off by default) configuration options to your server, it adds these on top of the paper and tuinity improvements.
 >

 >
 > #### • [Sponge](https://www.spongepowered.org/)
-> Sponge is an API designed to be an overhaul of the Bukkit API that allows you to run Forge as well as plugins.
+> Sponge is an API designed to be an overhaul of the Bukkit API, it also allows you to run Forge mods together with Sponge plugins.
 It doesn't run Bukkit or any of its fork plugins.
 Currently, Sponge is on version 1.12.2 and is recommended for if you want modpacks and plugins together as smoothly as possible.
 >

 >